timhay68/secure-aws-config-client/README.md

 Set `secure-aws-config.parameters.region` or `secure-aws-config.secrets.region` to the region in which your account created the corresponding parameters/secrets.

+#### Credentials Configuration
+In a production environment, where the application is deployed to an AWS EC2 server, secure-aws-config provides a default _AwsCredentialsProvider_, which uses the EC2 server's instance profile to obtain credentials for authenticating to AWS in order to access the secrets or parameters.

 #### AWS IAM Configuration
 TODO